-Central Baptist Theological Seminary is not obligated to grant admission to any student, even if he possesses all of the above qualifications.
+Central Seminary is not obligated to grant admission to any student, even if they possess all of the above qualifications.
 Enrollment in the program is a privilege and not a right.
-The decision of the seminary will be influenced by several factors, including the number of openings available in the program and the likelihood that the student will contribute to the aims of Central Baptist Theological Seminary and the intellectual and spiritual advancement of his fellow students.
+The decision of the seminary will be influenced by several factors, including the number of openings available in the program and the likelihood that the student will contribute to the aims of Central Baptist Theological Seminary and the intellectual and spiritual advancement of their fellow students.